FORTH-ICS-INSPIRE/artemis/docs/autoconfiguration.md

 1. Only exaBGP monitoring can be current used for auto-configuration.

 2. Please use only one source of autoconf ground truth at a time.

+3. We currently do not offer as-path pattern auto-generation, for more information on this front please check [this issue](https://github.com/FORTH-ICS-INSPIRE/artemis/issues/461).